fuad-bassam/reading-notes/coding Languages/Web Forms/web forms.md

 # Web Forms

+## standers and general info

+1. when you have a any type of view to you can search on it in two places
+    1. in the view Page (aspx file) by his name or type of form the view section
+    2. form the code (aspx.cs file) by search for his event by putting the view item name in method as stander [stander 1](./web%20forms.md#stander_1)

+### stander_1

+events names for the view be the viewName_eventName like: (btnSave_Click)

 ## store data in Web Forms

 1. view state: The view state is a hidden field in the HTML page that stores the state of the page and its controls in a serialized format.**In simple word** to make the data in the page "sticky" when we reload the data